If you’ve been searching for healthy and safe non-stick cookware, you’ve likely heard of Scanpan and GreenPan.

 - Natural Materials: GreenPan uses a derivative of sand to create its non-toxic coating.
 It is made into a sprayable solution that is applied to the pans without glues or additives.

-- Oven Safe: All GreenPan non-stick coating is oven-safe, but each collection is different in its oven-safe temperature.
+- Oven Safe: All GreenPan non-stick coating is oven-safe, but each collection’s oven-safe temperature is different.
 The max temperature for some of the collections is 600°F, with tempered glass lids that withstand up to 420°F.

 - PFOA, PFOS, and PTFE-Free: The coating contains none of these compounds and is also free of lead and cadmium.

 - Less Carbon Dioxide Emissions: During manufacturing, these pans produce 60% less CO2 emissions than traditional non-stick coatings.